-- Consolidate findings in use cases and “personas” reflecting the behaviour of typical users.
+- Consolidate findings in use cases and “personas” reflecting the behavior of typical users.

 - Based on a review of specifications concerning lighting quality, non-visual effects as well as ease of design, installation and use, provision of recommendations for energy regulations and building performance certificates.

-- Assess and increase robustness of integrated daylight and electric lighting approaches technically, ecologically and economically.
+- Assess and increase the robustness of integrated daylight and electric lighting approaches technically, ecologically and economically.

 - Demonstrate and verify or reject concepts in lab studies and real use cases based on performance validation protocols.